 Predicted: German_shepherd ( 0.9918051958084106 )

-The prediction seems correct but we can't be sure yet that the model learned what a dog looks like.
-To be sure we will use General Attribution methods that will help us to get an understanding of what the model is looking for when making a certain prediction.
+The prediction seems correct, but we can't be sure yet that the model learned what a dog looks like.
+To be sure, we will use General Attribution methods that will help us understand what the model is looking for when making a certain prediction.

 # Create IntegratedGradients object and get attributes integrated_gradients = IntegratedGradients(model) attributions_ig = integrated_gradients.attribute(input, target=pred_label_idx, n_steps=200) # create custom colormap for visualizing the result default_cmap = LinearSegmentedColormap.from_list('custom blue', [(0, '#ffffff'), (0.25, '#000000'), (1, '#000000')], N=256) # visualize the results using the visualize_image_attr helper method _ = viz.visualize_image_attr_multiple(np.transpose(attributions_ig.squeeze().cpu().detach().numpy(), (1,2,0)), np.transpose(transformed_img.squeeze().cpu().detach().numpy(), (1,2,0)), methods=["original_image", "heat_map"], signs=['all', 'positive'], cmap=default_cmap, show_colorbar=True)

-The above result gives us a rough idea but we can get an even better image by smoothing the output using a noise tunnel.
+The above result gives us a rough idea, but we can get a better image by smoothing the output using a noise tunnel.

 gradient_shap = GradientShap(model) # Defining baseline distribution of images rand_img_dist = torch.cat([input * 0, input * 255]) attributions_gs = gradient_shap.attribute(input, n_samples=50, stdevs=0.0001, baselines=rand_img_dist, target=pred_label_idx) _ = viz.visualize_image_attr_multiple(np.transpose(attributions_gs.squeeze().cpu().detach().numpy(), (1,2,0)), np.transpose(transformed_img.squeeze().cpu().detach().numpy(), (1,2,0)), methods=["original_image", "heat_map"], signs=['all', 'positive'], cmap=default_cmap, show_colorbar=True)

-Even with libraries like Captum or TFExplain, it can still be difficult to understand models without proper visualization.
-Image and text input features can be especially difficult to understand without these visualizations.
+Even with libraries like Captum, understanding models without proper visualization can still be challenging.
+Image and text input features can be challenging to understand without these visualizations.